 These limitations in our current medical model set the scene for a resurgence of interest in complementary medicine, wherever it is appropriate, safe and there is evidence for its use.
 ‘Appropriate’ – that is – in the sense of patients not being denied or persuaded against a potentially lifesaving conventional intervention.
 ‘Safe’ – in the sense that it is at least as safe as its conventional counterpart.
 ‘Evidence based’ – meaning that there is sufficient evidence that is appropriate to the seriousness of the condition.
 Covid 19 has also exposed the need for more research on evidence outside conventional medicine.
 There has been, for instance, a singular lack of any central guidance on diet, herbs and supplements, which may well have a role in such epidemics.

 Many complementary interventions can run side by side with conventional medicine and it is important that conventional practitioners should know about complementary options (even if not suggesting them) and that complementary practitioners should have some essential biomedical knowledge themselves.
 If that were to happen then patients would be able to access ‘the best of both worlds’ in a safe way and without having to integrate their treatment themselves, because at present, there is little communication between their conventional and complementary therapists.
-To achieve this, conventional practitioners and their patients will need authoritative information on which complementary treatments are appropriate for which conditions, how their patients can access them and how they and their patients can know that they are of sufficient quality and safe.
+To achieve this, conventional practitioners and their patients will need authoritative information on which complementary treatments are appropriate for their needs, how their patients can access them and how they and their patients can know that they are of sufficient quality and safe.

 These are questions that will be uppermost in the mind of the Integrated Medicine Alliance (IMA) at its inauguration.
 The Alliance will provide patients, clinicians and social prescribing link workers with clear guidance on the different complementary therapies available and how they can access the right and sufficiently qualified complementary therapists.
 Given the potential of such interventions to reduce the call on conventional healthcare and engender a sense of self-dependence – quite apart from any direct beneficial effects – it seems intuitive that there now needs to be an expanded role for complementary medicine working alongside the National Health Service.